04.17.2025Articles

 Temperature Control

-• Optimal temperature ranges typically fall between 35-45°C
+• Optimal temperature ranges typically fall between 35-45°C for most cheese enzymes

-• Higher temperatures accelerate reaction rates but risk enzyme denaturation
+• Higher temperatures accelerate reaction rates but risk enzyme denaturation and loss of activity

-• Lower temperatures slow reactions, potentially leading to incomplete flavor development
+• Lower temperatures slow reactions, potentially leading to incomplete flavor development and extended processing times

 pH and Time Considerations